collabnix/kubelabs/GitOps101/argocd.md

       - name: send-notification
         image: alpine
         command: ["/bin/sh"]
-        args: ["-c", "apk --update add curl && sleep 120 && curl -s <SLACK_WEBHOOK_URL>"]
+        args: ["-c", "apk --update add curl && sleep 120 && curl -s <SLACK_WEBHOOK_URL> && curl -s <ALERT_URL>"]
       restartPolicy: Never
   backoffLimit: 4
 ```

 This is similar to the pre-sync hook, with the difference being that the annotation value is `PostSync`, so ArgoCD runs the job after the deployment.
 In this case, we send a message to a Slack channel notifying its members that a new deployment was performed.
+We can also send a call the re-enables the alerts.s

 Finally, let's take a look at a failure hook: